michalmalinowski87/photo/docs/user-flows.md

      - Status: `CLIENT_APPROVED`
      - Payment status: `UNPAID`
      - Stores selected keys, counts, pricing
-   - **Backup Storage Addon (Optional)**:
-     - Client can optionally purchase backup storage addon
-     - Adds 30% to the order total price
-     - Ensures original photos ZIP is always downloadable as long as gallery is active
-     - ZIP remains available even after delivery
    - **ZIP Generation**:
+     - ZIPs are generated on-demand when photographer or client requests download
-     - **If backup addon is purchased**: ZIP is generated automatically on approval
+     - ZIP is generated only when needed (not automatically on approval)
-     - **If backup addon is NOT purchased**: ZIP is NOT generated automatically
+     - ZIP is one-time use: deleted after first download
-     - Photographer must manually generate ZIP when needed (only when order status is CLIENT_APPROVED)
+     - ZIP generation available only when order status is `CLIENT_APPROVED` (before final photos uploaded)
-   - Generates ZIP file (if addon purchased):
-     - Lambda function creates ZIP of selected originals
-     - Stores in `galleries/{galleryId}/zips/{orderId}.zip`
-     - Updates order with ZIP key
    - Updates gallery:
      - Selection status: `APPROVED`
      - Stores selection stats